 Whatever you’re passionate about — whether be it cooking, travel, arts and crafts, music or model trains — it’s now easier than ever to build a business around it, thanks to the internet.
 Your financial savvy gives you an extra edge.
-Even if you don’t make a huge income from selling your products or services, you still get to spend time on your favorite pursuits.
+Even if you don’t make substantial income from selling your products or services, you still get to spend time on your favorite pursuits.

-6. Academic research
+5. Academic research

 Accountants have the skills to be excellent researchers: patience, attention to detail and a way with numbers.
 There’s a demand for researchers in many areas of academia, not just accounting and finance, to sift through files, gather data, organize information and archive records.

-7. Grant writing and administration
+6. Grant writing and administration

 This type of retirement job is a good way to use your abilities in project management, tax legislation, payroll, bookkeeping and interdepartmental collaboration.
-Keep in mind that the bigger the grant you receive, the more hours you may have to put into the role!
+(Just keep in mind that the bigger the grant you receive, the more hours you may have to put into the role!)

-8. Unique rewards of volunteerism
+7. Unique rewards of volunteerism

 If you have a comfortable nest egg and do not need to worry about bringing in additional income during retirement, consider working pro bono.
 You can find volunteer accounting work in virtually any field that requires money to operate.
 Balancing the books at the local dog shelter to serving as the treasurer for a neighborhood association’s fundraiser are just some examples of the opportunities you might find.